MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ## Step 6: Consider security

 Security is crucial in the cloud, and Azure provides a wide array of security tools and capabilities.
 These help you to create secure solutions, on the secure Azure platform.
-Read [Confidence in the trusted cloud](https://azure.microsoft.com/overview/trusted-cloud) to learn more about Azure security.
+Read [confidence in the trusted cloud](https://azure.microsoft.com/overview/trusted-cloud) to learn more about Azure security.

 There are a few aspects for Contoso to consider:

-- **Azure Security Center:** [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro) provides unified security management and advanced threat protection across hybrid cloud workloads.
+- **Azure Security Center:** [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro) provides unified security management and Azure Advanced Threat Protection across hybrid cloud workloads.
 Use it to apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.
 - **Network security groups:** A [network security group (NSG)](https://docs.microsoft.com/azure/virtual-network/security-overview) filters network traffic based on a list of security rules allowing or denying network traffic to resources connected to Azure VNets.
 - **Data encryption:** [Azure Disk Encryption](https://docs.microsoft.com/azure/security/fundamentals/encryption-atrest) is a capability that helps you encrypt your Windows and Linux IaaS virtual machine disks.